Scrambling Transition in a Radiative Random Unitary Circuit

-Refs.~\cite{nahum_operator_2018,von_keyserlingk_operator_2018} previously studied operator spreading in closed-system RUCs using the OTOC.
+References~\cite{nahum_operator_2018,von_keyserlingk_operator_2018} previously studied operator spreading in closed-system RUCs using the OTOC.
 Upon introducing swap gates with an environment, a new physical feature emerges: the operator $X_0(t)$ not only spreads within the system, but also spills into the environment.
-By tuning the swap rate $p$, the rate of scrambling within the system can be slowed or even halted altogether.
+By tuning the swap rate $p$, the rate of operator growth within the system can be slowed or even halted altogether.

-To see this concretely, it is particularly illuminating to consider the evolution of the OTOC in random Clifford circuits \cite{gottesman_stabilizer_1997,gottesman_heisenberg_1998}.
-Since Eq.~(\ref{eq:otoc}) is second-order in $U_t \otimes U_t^*$, the ensemble-averaged OTOC $\overline{C(x,t)}$ behaves identically in the Haar and Clifford circuits \cite{webb_clifford_2016,zhu_multiqubit_2017}.
-In a Clifford circuit $X_0(t)$ remains a Pauli string at all times, and $C(x,t) = 1$ whenever $X_0(t)$ has Pauli content $X$ or $Z$ at site $x$ and vanishes otherwise.
-Noting that each of the three Pauli operators appear within $X_0(t)$ at a given site with equal probability, we can express $\overline{C(x,t)} = \frac{2}{3} \overline{n_x(t)}$ in terms of an occupation number $n_x(t)$ which equals one whenever $X_0(t)$ has nontrivial (i.e., non-identity) Pauli content on site $x$ in the Clifford circuit.
+To see this concretely, it is illuminating to consider the evolution of the OTOC in random Clifford circuits \cite{gottesman_stabilizer_1997,gottesman_heisenberg_1998}; see the Supplemental Material \cite{SOM} for a corresponding calculation for Haar-random circuits.
+Since Eq.~(\ref{eq:otoc}) is second-order in $U_t \otimes U_t^*$ and the Clifford ensemble forms a unitary 3-design, the ensemble-averaged OTOC $\overline{C(x,t)}$ behaves identically in the Haar and Clifford circuits \cite{webb_clifford_2016,zhu_multiqubit_2017}.
+Whereas $X_0(t)$ evolves into a superposition of many Pauli strings in generic circuits, in a Clifford circuit $X_0(t)$ remains a single Pauli string at all times, and $C(x,t) = 1$ whenever $X_0(t)$ has Pauli content $X$ or $Z$ at site $x$ and vanishes otherwise.
+Noting that each of the three Pauli operators appear within $X_0(t)$ at a given site with equal probability, we can express $\overline{C(x,t)} = \frac{2}{3} \overline{n_x(t)}$ in terms of an occupation number $n_x(t)$ which equals one whenever $X_0(t)$ has nontrivial (i.e., nonidentity) Pauli content on site $x$ in a given Clifford circuit.